toivomattila/russian-roulette/README.md

 2. Open `index.html` in a modern web browser

 Note: The game requires a browser that supports HTML5 audio and modern JavaScript features.

+## Deployment

+The game is deployed at [russian-roulette.online](https://russian-roulette.online) using static hosting.

 ## Browser Compatibility